-- Making a request from another room - Scolding the person who "ought to know" it is time for a new activity - Making the request and then going away before the person has made the switch or - telling the person that a switch will be expected "in 10 minutes" and then expecting him to remember that and make the switch on his own in 10 minutes. - DO NOT LEAVE THE AREA UNTIL YOU ARE CERTAIN THAT THE CHILD HAS STARTED OR COMPLETED TASK.
+- Making a request from another room - Scolding the person who "ought to know" it is time for a new activity - Making the request and then going away before the person has made the switch or - Telling the person that a switch will be expected "in 10 minutes" and then expecting him to remember and to make the switch on his own in 10 minutes.
+He will still need help.